Search engine optimization (SEO) gives your company a unique opportunity to reach potential customers that could not have been reached otherwise.

 Moreover, content marketing is used by companies and businesses that need more exposure for their services, products, and solutions.
 Allowing consumers to engage in their product or service for free through content allows you to gain SEO traffic and start building trust with potential customers.

-Developing content which answers a question that people have can be a great way to generate leads.
+Developing content that answers people’s questions can be a great way to generate leads.
 Think about it — you search for the keyword ‘choosing an SEO agency’ and find content that not only answers your questions but also contains a form or contact information in which you can get more information.

 A few years ago, businesses could simply put together a website and fill it with any kind of content to start driving traffic and leads.